1 Sagrada Familia

-The Hospital of Sant Pau
+# 2 Hospital Sant Pau

 At the top of Passeig de Gracia there is the Fuster House.
 La Casa Fuster is a modernist building built by Domènech in 2004, which became a luxurious five star hotel.
-In the movie, Vicky meets Judy sitting on one of the red chairs in the Viennese Café (Café Vienés).
+In the same vein, in the movie, Vicky meets Judy sitting on one of the red chairs in the Viennese Café (Café Vienés).
 This café is known for its jazz sessions every Thursday, in which Woody Allen herself participated.